MarymoorStudios/marymoorstudios.github.io/_devlog/Glossary.md

 internal design choices that lead the actual send order to be different than the original call order.
 See also [Arrival Order](#arrival-order).

+#### **Server Push**
+A feature of some message passing and communication systems that allows the server to send data to the client without the client first making an explicit request for it.
+Server push aims to reduce network latency (and network utilization) by allowing the server to send data preemptively that the server anticipates the client will need.
+When coupled with server-side [Pipelining](#pipelining), overall latency for a complex, multipart interaction can be dramatically reduced.

 #### **SIP**
 See [Software Isolated Process](#software-isolated-process).